michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.5.2 =
+- Changed to accept a string to be set in the `class` argument of the section definition array.

 = 3.5.1.1 - 2015/01/24 =
 - Fixed a bug that caused non-object type PHP error in the post type factory class introduced in v3.5.1.